sap-tutorials/Tutorials/tutorials/sth-deploy-fiori-app/sth-deploy-fiori-app.md

 ---
 title: Deploy a sample Fiori app to SAP Cloud Platform
-description: Learn how to commit and push your project files to the Git repository built into your SAP Cloud Platform account.
+description: Deploy a sample Fiori app by committing and pushing it to the Git repository in your account on SAP Cloud Platform.
 primary_tag: products>sap-translation-hub
 tags: [  tutorial>intermediate, products>sap-cloud-platform, products>sap-web-ide, products>sap-translation-hub ]
 ---